tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 The assessment results for your VM can be reviewed under the `availablePatchSummary` section.
 An assessment is periodically conducted for a VM that has automatic VM guest patching enabled.
 The count of available patches after an assessment is provided under `criticalAndSecurityPatchCount` and `otherPatchCount` results.
 Automatic VM guest patching installs all patches assessed under the *Critical* and *Security* patch classifications.
 Any other assessed patch is skipped.

 The patch installation results for your VM can be reviewed under the `lastPatchInstallationSummary` section.
-This section provides details on the last patch installation attempt on the VM, including the number of patches that were installed, pending, failed or skipped.
+This section provides details on the last patch installation attempt on the VM, including the number of patches that were installed, pending, failed, or skipped.
 Patches are installed only during the off-peak hours maintenance window for the VM.
 Pending and failed patches are automatically retried during the next off-peak hours maintenance window.

 ## Disable automatic VM guest patching
 Automatic VM guest patching can be disabled by changing the [patch orchestration mode](#patch-orchestration-modes) for the VM.